Sight to Behold

 Iced Over

-Linda Swance of Burlington, Ont., captured this amazing shot of Hamilton Harbour (formerly Burlington Bay) the morning after a night of freezing rain.
+Linda Swance captured this amazing shot of Hamilton Harbour after the region was blanketed in freezing rain.

 Frosted Glass

-Norma Keith of Baltimore, Ont., snapped this pic of a street lamp encased in ice—very cool!
+Norma Keith of Baltimore, Ontario, snapped this pic of a street lamp encased in ice—very cool!

 Through the Ice

-Marilyn Kamstra of Tottenham, Ont., shares this lovely image of viewing the sunset through a veil of icicles.
+Marilyn Kamstra of Tottenham, Ontario, shares an unforgettable sunset as seen through a veil of icicles.

 The Road Less Travelled

-Beth Thomander of Beaver Bank, N.S., writes, “While on a weekend away with our son Grant at a hockey tournament in Thorburn, N.S., an ice storm hit overnight.
-The following day, I managed to capture a shot of this gorgeous farm down a side road.“
+Beth Thomander of Beaver Bank, Nova Scotia, writes, “While on a weekend away with our son Grant at a hockey tournament in Thorburn, an ice storm hit overnight.
+The following day, I managed to capture a shot of this gorgeous farm down a side road.”

 Winter Wildlife